TranslatorSRI/SRI_testing/tests/onehop/README.md

 1. Copy the ARA template from the repository [templates/ARA](templates/ARA) into a distinctly named file.
 2. Edit the copied file to add or remove KPs that the ARA does not access (Note: update the file to the latest standards as described above).
-3. Publish the resulting file as a JSON resource dereferenced online by the **info.x-trapi.test_data_location** property in the ARA's Translator SmartAPI Registry entry.
+3. Publish the resulting file as a JSON resource [dereferenced by a test data location configured as described above](#translator-smartapi-registry-configuration) in the ARA's Translator SmartAPI Registry entry.

 ARA test templates do not explicitly show the edges to be be tested, but rather, inherit the test data of their dereferenced KP's.
 Once again, an infores tag value should be specified, in this case, for the ARA.
 However, all ARA's are expected to be `biolink:aggregator_knowledge_source` types of knowledge sources, hence, no `source_type` tag is needed (nor expected) here; however, they are checked for proper `'biolink:aggregator_knowledge_source': '<ARA infores CURIE>'` provenance declarations of their TRAPI knowledge graph edge attributes.